cmleeds/cleanDataProject/CodeBook.md

  $ fBodyBodyGyroJerkMag-mean(): num  -0.319 -0.608 -0.548 -0.367 -0.155 ...
  $ fBodyBodyGyroJerkMag-std() : num  -0.3816 -0.5491 -0.4557 -0.4081 -0.0842 ...
 ```

- where each name corresponds to the mean values for that same-named variable in `tidyData.csv`.